REF: OE-TECH-09 LIFECYCLE ENGINEERING

 Long-Term Structural Calibration

-A technical framework explaining why engineered furniture requires periodic recalibration to maintain structural accuracy across decades of use.
+A technical framework explaining why engineered bespoke furniture requires designed-in adjustability to maintain accuracy across decades of use.

 Furniture Exists on a Fatigue Curve